emarsden/pg-el/README.md

   works fine.

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Materialize.
 You may however encounter difficulties with TLS connections, as noted above.

 It does not work with the ClickHouse database, whose PostgreSQL support is too limited (no implementation of the `pg_types` system table, no support for basic PostgreSQL-flavoured SQL